wmdev0808/Vue/challenge-001/README.md

 ### 18.1.
 Module Introduction

+- From Development to Production

 ### 18.2.
 What To Deploy?

+- Vue apps `run in the browser` - with browser-side JavaScript code

+  - `HTML` (just one HTML file)
+  - `CSS` (often no separate files)
+  - `JavaScript` (built by Vue project setup)

+- A `static` web app / website
+- A static websites hosting provider is needed

 ### 18.3.
 Optimization: Using Asynchronous Components

+- Optimize Your Code
+  - Test for Errors
+  - Refactor & "Don't repeat yourself"
+  - Consider using `Asynchronous Components`

 ### Note: Async Components & Routing

+- Implecations:
+  - We don't always need a `Dialog` component, so it can be lazily loaded

 ### 18.4.
 Building the Project For Production